levibostian/Shutter-Android/README.md

 ### What is Shutter?

-Shutter is an Android library to take photos, record videos ([coming soon](https://github.com/levibostian/Shutter-Android/issues/1)), pick images/videos from gallery ([coming soon](https://github.com/levibostian/Shutter-Android/issues/2)), with ease.
+Shutter is an Android library to take photos, record videos, pick images/videos from gallery ([coming soon](https://github.com/levibostian/Shutter-Android/issues/2)), with ease.
 I always have difficulty working with images/videos while developing Android apps *especially since file providers were added*.

 ### Why use Shutter?

 * Less bugs.
 No more publishing apps and have your app crash on user's devices because of file permission issues you did not handle or boilerplate code you forgot to include (believe me, I have done this many times).
 * No more copy/paste of boilerplate code.
 Install lib, call Shutter, and be done.
 * Lightweight.
 * No Android runtime permissions needed.
 No need to ask for reading/writing files permissions.
 * Java and Kotlin support.
 Shutter-Android is written in Kotlin :)

 ## Install